4ubr3ypwd/gravityforms-firstdata/readme.txt

 Gravity Forms that will allow you to process products using the [First Data Global Gateway e4℠](https://www.firstdata.com/en_us/products/merchants/ecommerce/online-payment-processing.html) service.

-= Development =

-Development for this plugins happens over at [Github](https://github.com/excion/gravityforms-firstdata).

-= Project =

-We use this public [Trello board](https://trello.com/b/lsE1MvCV) for managing the project.

-== Installation ==

-Install by uploading the zip or installing via your WordPress dashboard.

 = Settings =

 Once installed you should setup your installation to work with your